lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-deriving-a-bitcoin-public-key-from-a-private-key.md

   EC_POINT *pub = EC_POINT_new( ecgrp );
   EC_POINT_mul( ecgrp, pub, priv_bn, NULL, NULL, NULL );

-  // convert pub_key from EC_POINT curve coordinate to hexadecimal
+  // convert pub key from elliptic curve coordinate to bytes
+  //   (first call gets appropriate length from group, point, and form) size_t len = EC_POINT_point2oct( ecgrp, pub, form, NULL, 0, NULL );
   EC_POINT_point2oct( ecgrp, pub, form, ret, len, NULL );

   EC_GROUP_free( ecgrp ); BN_free( priv_bn ); EC_POINT_free( pub );

   return ret;
 }
 ```

+The difference is in the line that converts the curve coordinate to
+the result of the function (and an extra parameter).
+This function
-Uses `EC_POINT_point2oct` to return a byte string instead of a hex
+uses `EC_POINT_point2oct` to return a byte string instead of a hex
 string.
-I need a different function because the function I used earlier,
+I need a different function because the function I used
-`EC_POINT_point2hex`, allocates, but I won't have the opportunity to
+earlier, `EC_POINT_point2hex`, allocates, but I won't have the
-free in Racket.
-With the new `priv2pub_bytes` function, Racket
+opportunity to free in Racket.
+With this `priv2pub_bytes` function,
-allocates a buffer, controlled by the GC, prior to calling the
+Racket can allocate a buffer controlled by the GC prior to calling the
-function, and then passes in the allocated buffer.
+function and then pass in the allocated buffer.

 To create a Racket wrapper for the `priv2pub_bytes` C function, I
 first need to compile the C code to a `.so` file.

-    $ gcc -lcrypto -std=c99 -fPIC -shared -Wl,-soname,libpriv2pub.so.1 -o libpriv2pub.so.1.0 priv2pub.c
+    $ gcc -lcrypto -std=c99 -fPIC -shared -Wl,-soname,libpriv2pub.so.1 priv2pub.c -o libpriv2pub.so.1.0

 This creates a dynamic library file named `libpriv2pub.so.1.0`.